fastlane/fastlane/CORE_CONTRIBUTOR.md

 ## While doing these things, we make sure to:
-- Ensure that new contributions fit into [_fastlane_’s vision](https://github.com/fastlane/fastlane/blob/master/VISION.md)
+- Ensure that new contributions fit into the [_fastlane_ vision](https://github.com/fastlane/fastlane/blob/master/VISION.md)
 - Adhere to the [_fastlane_ Code of Conduct](https://github.com/fastlane/fastlane/blob/master/CODE_OF_CONDUCT.md)
 - Maintain backwards compatibility
 - Keep external dependencies to a minimum